 We love to hear about the business challenges that VisibleThread for Docs solves.
-In this customer interview, I caught up with David Schmidt, Vice President – Project Management & Sales Operations at SPX Transformer Solutions.
-David shared why SPX wanted to improve their process, the rationale for adopting VisibleThread, and the business benefits around better compliance.
+In this customer interview, I caught up with David Schmidt, Vice President – Project Management & Sales Operations at SPX Transformer Solutions

 - Unnecessary tests being performed, leading to wasted labor

 - Unnecessary features being provided, leading to wasted labor and materials

 - Necessary features/attributes being missed and excluded from the unit, leading to rework

 - Necessary testing missed and not performed, leading to rework and potential warranty claims.

 We also have different types of engineers involved, which adds complexity to the process.
 For example normally a specification is read cover to cover by 4 people; an application engineer, a mechanical engineer, an electrical engineer and a controls engineer.
 There is a lot of review overhead.
 [Fergal] Reducing rework cost, review cost and avoiding risk due to possible warranty claims were the drivers.
 Can you explain how you solved this?
 [David]